-While these are not necessarily toxic people, they are a more distant person who prefers to go out of the way from confrontation.
+While these are not necessarily toxic people, they are more distant and prefer to go out of the way from confrontation.
 Unfortunately, communication usually suffers in these cases.

 If you have different love languages, it is easier for your partner to understand your affection.
-It’s like a language barrier, where you want to understand each other, but you simply can’t.
+It’s like a language barrier, where you want to understand each other but simply can’t.

 Here are five different types of love languages: